juniorverli/trino-basic-auth/README.md

 keytool -genkeypair -alias trino -keyalg RSA -keystore ./trino/extra-config/keystore.jks -storepass changeit -validity 365 -keysize 2048
 ```

 Continue with the keystore creation process, following the instructions provided by your environment or tool.
 Typically, you can proceed through the steps by accepting the default settings until you reach a point where you are asked to confirm information or an action.
-At this juncture, when prompted to correctly fill in "Is CN=Unknown, OU=Unknown, O=Unknown, L=Unknown, ST=Unknown, C=Unknown," respond with "yes."
+At this juncture, when prompted to correctly fill in `Is CN=Unknown, OU=Unknown, O=Unknown, L=Unknown, ST=Unknown, C=Unknown,` respond with `yes`.

 #### 3.2 Validate the keystore file